-Added/amended June 26, 2019 by Resolution No. 19-1041 Amended August 26, 2020 by Resolution No. 20-1220)
+Added/amended June 26, 2019 by Resolution No. 19-1041 Amended August 26, 2020 by Resolution No. 20-1220 Amended September 9, 2021 by Resolution No. 21-1450

-HIPP provides an all-inclusive repair and rehabilitation program for eligible single-family owner-occupied housing units in the city of Dallas.
-HIPP is a comprehensive program with three components for the purpose of making needed improvements and preserving affordable housing: 1) a Subrecipient Minor Home Repair Grant Program (Subrecipient Repair Program) for low and moderate-income homeowners needing minor repairs not exceeding \$10,000 (\$5,000 from the City and \$5,000 from the participating nonprofit); 2) a Major Rehabilitation Forgivable Loan Program (Major Rehab Program) for low- and moderate-income homeowners needing moderate and substantial rehabilitation of their homes up to \$50,000; and 3) a Reconstruction Loan Program (Reconstruction Program) for low- and moderate-income homeowners needing up to \$160,000 to reconstruct their homes.
-The terms of assistance for the loans vary based on the borrower's income, need, and debt capacity.
+The Home Improvement & Preservation Program (HIPP) provides an all-inclusive repair and rehabilitation program for eligible single-family owner-occupied and landlord single-family income qualified rental housing units in the City of Dallas.
+HIPP is a comprehensive program with four components for the purposes of making needed improvements and preserving affordable housing:

+- 1) a Minor Home Rehabilitation Program that provides grant assistance to non-profit organizations to administer the Minor Home Repairs Program to low- and moderate-income homeowners. - 2) a Major Home Rehabilitation Program that provides loan assistance to low- and moderate-income homeowners needing moderate and substantial rehabilitation to their home. - 3) a Home Reconstruction Program that provides loan assistance to low- and moderate-income homeowners needing to reconstruct their homes. - 4) a Rental Rehabilitation Program that provides loan assistance to landlords which lease to lowand moderate-income households needing moderate and substantial rehabilitation to rental properties.